seb1gonzalez/clockinout/README.md

 # CLOCKINOUT
 CLOCKINOUT is a webapp to keep track of employees.
-It has three main components:
+It has four main components:
 - Timetable
+- List
 - Keypad
 - Management